Learning to Lead

 Four Developmental Stages

 In developing the training program, DCCLD worked within the premise that leaders must function as cornerstones, communicators, collaborators, and catalysts that the cultivation of citizen leaders is a process of progression through four developmental stages:

-- Transformation – involves the individual in the acquisition of knowledge and skills required to create solutions to community problems.
-At this stage the individual takes the steps for transformation from a passive observer of politics to an active citizen leader.
+- Transformation–involves the individual in the acquisition of knowledge and skills required to create solutions to community problems.
+At this stage, the individual takes the steps to transform from a passive observer of politics to an active citizen leader.

-- Commitment - stage three is marked by a conscious commitment to citizen leadership philosophy, principles, and practices.
+- Commitment– stage three is marked by a conscious commitment to citizen leadership philosophies, principles, and practices.
 Innovation and risk-taking, when tempered with common sense, are viewed as necessary ingredients in the growth process.